techsenger/patternfx/README.md

 `Model`; it remains compliant as long as the `View` and `ViewModel` maintain a clear separation of concerns and communicate exclusively through data binding and observable properties.

-It is important to note, that in addition to its standard functions the `ComponentView` is responsible for managing the creation and removal of only two types of components: its own child components and components with an externally provided API, such as dialogs or popup windows.
-This limitation exists because the `ComponentView` can only fully manage elements within its own scope and awareness.

 In addition to the `ComponentViewModel` and `ComponentView`, a component always has a `ComponentDescriptor` (which is provided by the framework and normally does not require custom implementation) and may include two optional
 classes: `ComponentHistory` and `ComponentComposer`.